 He just kept going.

-Now, if we're going to spend a trillion dollars on infrastructure, I want that guy managing it.
+Now, if we're going to spend a trillion dollars on infrastructure, I want that guy managing it because that guy knows what the hell he's doing.

-That guy understands that you know, look, if we're going to spend a trillion dollars, first of all, it's way too much money.
+That guy understands that, you know, look, if we're going to spend a trillion dollars, first of all, it's way too much money.

 Second, we've got to find a way.